quickSilverShanks/VidSage/README.md

 > [!NOTE]
 > **Current Status**: The project can be run in at-least 3 possible ways(recommended to go with first option here which is the full build of this application):
 > * `Streamlit UI: CPU/GPU with complete docker setup`: [for end-users and testers] This is recommended for end-users who wants to use the full functionality with all the docker services running and packages installed in docker container.
 Once the container has been set up, it can be used with ease the next time.
-Its just like installing an application and then using it whenever you want 😉
+Its just like installing an application and then using it whenever you want.
+Its easy to run with just a single line command `docker compose -f docker-compose-app.yml up`(yepp, that's it 😉)
 > * `Streamlit UI: CPU/GPU with minimal docker setup`: [for development and innovation] This is recommended if you intend to make your own modifications to the application.
 This option also requires user to install packages in local machine but runs with minimal docker services and has Streamlit UI as well.
 You can actively make changes to UI and refresh the page to see its effect.
 > * `CLI Mode: Using Scripts`: This allows user to get the results in terminal with just a few scripts.
 User can download any video transcript through scripts and ask any query related to that video.
 But since this runs in local, it requires you to install required python libraries.